5 Surefire Ways to Hire the Best Virtual Assistant

 It powers millions of blogs and websites.
 WordPress’ market share is almost 60% compared to other content management systems.
 The second and closest competitor is Joomla and is used only by 6.3%.

 5. Build a relationship and communicate

 It is best to understand what a Virtual Assistant is and what they do.
-The key to a long lasting and happy relationship is having an open communication.
-This is also true when hiring a VA.
+The key to a long-lasting and happy relationship is having an open communication.
+This is also true when hiring a virtual assistant.
 Make sure you are able to communicate your expectations to your VA and use your online tools, like Skype or email.
 There are more tools available online that you can use to communicate with your VA.

-Being a solo entrepreneur is difficult and most of the time, we work by ourselves, but you must learn to delegate.
-Give you Virtual Assistant tasks and then trust them.
-You must make your VA feel confident to share their knowledge.
-Remember some of them have had years of experience with other clients and might be more knowledgeable about tools or platforms.
+Being a solo entrepreneur is difficult and most of the time, we work by ourselves, but you should also learn to delegate.
+Give your Virtual Assistant tasks and then trust them with performing those tasks.
+You should make your VA feel confident to share their knowledge.
+Remember, some of them have had years of experience with other clients and might be more knowledgeable about tools or platforms.

-It is a must to build a strong working relationship with your virtual administrative assistant.
+It’s important to build a strong working relationship with your virtual administrative assistant.
 You should also have effective communication channels.
-Choose the tool that works best for you and your VA.
-Sharing your business vision also helps for you and your VA to share one path and goal.
-It helps motivate your VA to share new ideas and ways to do things to reach your business goals.
+Choose the tool that works best for both of you.
+Sharing your business vision also helps you and your VA to share one path and goal.
+It will motivate your VA to know new ideas and ways to do things to reach your business goals.

-- Always use online tools to communicate – The internet provides so many tools to help you communicate with your VA.
+The internet provides so many tools to help you communicate with your VA.
 Asana and Basecamp, for example, are project management tools you can use to assign tasks and check its progress, too.
 You can also make use of Skype, Hangouts or Slack to communicate or chat.
 Quick updates and check-ins can be done using these platforms.